 The course cost does NOT include the cost of the examination.
 You have to book the examination direct with the Institute of Credit Management.
 Please contact us for further information

-Courses generally run once a month so attendees have the course fresh in their minds before taking the ICM examination which is held on the first Tuesday of the month.
+Courses normally run once a month, so attendees have the course fresh in their minds before taking the ICM examination which is held on the first Tuesday of the month.

 In-House Enforcement Training